 Last year's SAC participated in an end of year discussion and survey to evaluate the school improvement plan and the funds related to the plan.
 Various school stakeholders also participated in the evaluation of last year's plan.
-The findings showed that students would benefit from increased vocabulary development, writing through the content areas, and more opportunities to become proficient in math fluency.
+The findings showed that student achievement would increase if teachers increased their usage of highly effective instructional strategies.